qubic/docs.qubic.org/docs/learn/qouterry.md

 ## Burning Fee

-For every bet, 2% of the total amount staked in QU is burned, reducing the circulating supply and benefiting the ecosystem.
+For every bet, 2% of the total amount staked in $QUBIC is burned, reducing the circulating supply and benefiting the ecosystem.

 ## Asset Transfer Fee
-A fixed QU fee applies to asset transfers, ensuring minimal friction in moving assets between accounts.
+A fixed $QUBIC fee applies to asset transfers, ensuring minimal friction in moving assets between accounts.

 ## Storage Fees
 Bets and assets on Quottery require storage on the Qubic network.
 The smart contracts cover storage fees, ensuring users aren’t charged for network maintenance.